razine-bensari/portfolio/content/projects/list.md

 slug = "list_projects"
 +++

-I have worked on a few interesting project but have not had the time to put them here.
+I have worked on a few interesting projects but have not had the time to put them here.
 You can check out my github and send me a message on LinkedIn if you are interested.

 So far, I have worked on: